palash1992/DynamicGEM/dynamicgem/dynamictriad/README.md

 ### Time Model

-TL;DR: If you would like the main script to treat your graphs exactly as they are specified in your input files, please leave the arguments ``-l`` and ``-s`` to their default value.
+TL;DR: If you would like the main script to treat your graphs exactly as they are specified in your input files, please leave the arguments ``-l`` and ``-s`` to their default values.

 For flexibility, a part of the data preprocessing functionalities are included into our main script.
 Specifically, if we call each graph file in the input directory a **unit graph**, our main script provides interfaces to create the graph for each time step out of these unit graphs.